-Maclennan specialise in the installation of applied external systems and sprayed systems.
+Maclennan specialise in the installation of applied external systems and Polyurea sprayed systems.

 External tanking is the provision of a waterproof membrane to the outside of the basement or sub-structure in accordance with BS8102: 2009 (Type A form of construction).
 When selecting a suitable external tanking system.

-We are often asked by our customers to help in the design of an external waterproofing system and have found that in most occasions >we have to include cavity drainage in the design to comply with BS8102 an to provide form and feasibility of repair in the event of leakage.
+We are often asked by our customers to help with the design of an external waterproofing system and have found that on most occasions that we have to include cavity drainage in the design to comply with BS8102 and to provide form and feasibility of repair in the event of leakage.

 External waterproofing is only really an option in new build construction, and even then, a complete system to both the walls and floor should be used.
 However, in many cases the floor slab/raft has already been constructed making external waterproofing problematic.